For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 I personally invest a small amount in my 401K plan and also have Roth IRA’s for both Aaron and I. I prefer the flexibility of personal IRA’s.
 It isn’t tied to any employer and my investment options are pretty much limitless.

-The administrator is typically a non-financial person and often the fiduciary standards are not upheld.
+401K Plan Administrators are typically non-financial people and often the fiduciary standards are not upheld.
 Forbes published an article entitled “Why 401K’s have Failed.”
-It is a very fascinating read and goes into a lot more depth on this subject.
+It is a fascinating read and goes into a lot more depth on this subject.

 I know that retirement planning is right up there with watching water boil.
 It takes forever and is incredibly boring.